Why you should definitely travel to New Zealand

 Experience marine life up close: whales, dolphins, and seals

 In New Zealand, you have the unique opportunity to experience some of the most impressive marine mammals up close.
-Off the coast of Kaikoura, a well-known hotspot for whale watching, you can marvel at giant sperm whales in their natural habitat.
+Off the Coast of Kaikoura, a well-known hotspot for whale watching, you can marvel at giant sperm whales in their natural habitat.
 These majestic creatures are especially present here due to the deep underwater trenches off the coast, which provide rich sources of food.
 Many local operators offer whale watching tours on specially equipped boats, and it's not uncommon to also see other marine creatures like humpback whales or even orcas.

 Equally fascinating is the interaction with dolphins, which are plentiful in New Zealand's coastal waters.
-Particularly in the Bay of Islands or in Akaroa, you can swim with the curious and playful Hector's dolphins, a rare species endemic to New Zealand.
+Particularly in the Bay of islands or in Akaroa, you can swim with the curious and playful Hector's dolphins, a rare species endemic to New Zealand.
 These interactions are strictly regulated to ensure the well-being of the animals, but there are plenty of opportunities to experience these intelligent marine mammals up close, whether snorkeling or on specialized dolphin watching tours.

 In addition to whales and dolphins, you shouldn't miss the colonies of curious seals.
-Especially along the rocky coastlines of the South Island, such as in Abel Tasman National Park or near Kaikoura, you will encounter large, noisy, and playful seal colonies.
+Especially along the rocky coastlines of the south Island, such as in Abel Tasman national park or near Kaikoura, you will encounter large, noisy, and playful seal colonies.
 Here you can observe the animals in their natural habitat, lazing in the sun, playing with their young, or skillfully gliding through the surf.
 Such encounters not only provide unique snapshots but also allow you to experience firsthand the impressive biodiversity and fragile ecological balance of New Zealand's marine world.

 Anzeige